F0nz0/NanoListener/README.md

 	Curlcake1	45	D
 	Curlcake1	49	Y

- During its multi-thread computation, for every k-mer, NanoListeners will look inside these tables: if the k-mer contains modifications it will be annotated with the selected char identifing the modified nucleotide.
+During its multi-thread computation, for every k-mer, NanoListeners will look inside these tables: if the k-mer contains any modification, it will be annotated with the selected char identifing the modified nucleotide.
-The final output of NanoListener is directory named as <BAM_FILE_NAME>.<MIN_LENGTH_CHUNKS>to<MAX_LENGTH_CHUNKS>.chunks and containg one tsv file for each thread.
+The final output of NanoListener is a directory named as <BAM_FILE_NAME>.<MIN_LENGTH_CHUNKS>to<MAX_LENGTH_CHUNKS>.chunks and containg one tsv file for each thread/worker.
 These tsv files are composed of pairs (one line per pair) of padded chunks (to MAX_LENGTH_CHUNKS value) and additional columns containg chunks metadata and the extracted (and annotated if required) output k-mer.

-These tsv files can be considered as intermediate training dataset which require additional filtering with the *nanolistener_cons_out_filt.py* accessory script, to eliminate possible duplicates or abnormal extracted chunks/k-mers.
-This scripts will also consolidate all the tsv intermediated file into training and test datasets containign all the examples derived from the analyzed sample.
+These tsv files can be considered as intermediate training datasets which require additional filtering with the *nanolistener_cons_out_filt.py* accessory script.
+This will eliminate possible duplicates or abnormal extracted chunks/k-mers.
+This scripts will also consolidate all the intermediated tsv files into training and test datasets, containing in turn, all the examples derived from the analyzed sample.

 	python3 nanolistener_cons_out_filt.py -h
 	usage: nanolistener_cons_out_filt.py [-h] -nld NANOLISTENER_CHUNKS_DIR -tml TARGET_MAX_LEN [-mb MOD_BASE] [-kli KMER_LEN_INTERVAL]